austral-electronics/Xplorer/README.md

  - Wait 200ms to enter in bootload mode
  - NBOOT=1

-This boot sequence can be made in command line with :
+The MG24 boot sequence can be made in command line with :
 ```
 pinctrl set 45 op pn dl
 pinctrl set 39 op pn dl